 Submitted by Dorothy from Oz and Other Places

-“The Jungfrau region of Switzerland is one of the most beautiful places I have ever been.
+“The Jungfrau region of Switzerland is one of the most beautiful places in Europe that I have ever visited.
 I don’t typically thrive in cold weather situations but I couldn’t help falling in love with these mountains.
 Jungfrau (which means “virgin”) is named for its most famous peak and is located in Bernese Oberland, in central Switzerland.
 Each town in the area has something unique to offer.
 Interlaken has two gorgeous lakes, Lauterbrunnen offers great hiking trails, and Mürren sits up in the clouds with the world’s oldest ski resort.
 Chalets scatter the countryside and make you feel like you’re in a fairy tale with their wooden shingles and intricate designs.

 With most of the towns nestled in the mountains, taking in the views is wonderful.
 However, if you get a clear day, I highly recommend getting an even higher vantage point.
 There are plenty of easily accessible lifts and trains to take you up, even if you’re not skiing.
 With Jungfrau being the most famous, it will be the busiest and most expensive, but there are some other great options too.
 We went to the top of Grindelwald First and were not disappointed.
 The views are so breathtaking it’s almost hard to believe they are real!”